VA-Explorer/va_explorer/_sources/usage/features.md.txt

 # Features

-VA Explorer is an open-source web application built to help individuals and organizations manage, analyze, and disseminate VAs while integrating with existing CRVS systems at scale, simplifying the use of VAs for those individuals and organizations.
-To that end, VA Explorer offers some major features:
+VA Explorer is an open-source web application built to help individuals and organizations manage, analyze, and disseminate {term}`VA`s while integrating with existing {term}`CRVS` systems at scale, simplifying the use of {term}`VA`s for those individuals and organizations.
+To that end, VA Explorer offers some major
+features:

 - Tablet Friendly Interface
 - User Identity & Access Management